tophat/networkjs/README.md

 ## Example

+### Network

-You can also omit any configuration to just receive network online/offline events.
+You can omit any configuration to just receive network online/offline events.

 ```javascript
 const Net = new Network()